Fred Seibert cartoon shorts filmography

 These are the complete filmographies for the cartoon shorts series created by American animation producer Fred Seibert from 1995 through 2022, at Hanna-Barbera Cartoons and his animation production companies Frederator Studios and FredFilms.

 What a Cartoon! (aka World Premiere Toons) (1995–1997)

-What a Cartoon! was producer Fred Seibert's first cartoon incubator, featuring 48 original animated shorts.
-Produced during Fred Seibert's presidency of Hanna-Barbera, and exhibited on Cartoon Network.
+What a Cartoon! was producer Fred Seibert's first cartoon incubator series, featuring 48 original animated shorts produced by Hanna-Barbera for Cartoon Network.
 The shorts are listed in the order that they originally aired.

-The spin-off series were Dexter's Laboratory, Cow and Chicken, Johnny Bravo, I Am Weasel, Courage the Cowardly Dog, and The Powerpuff Girls.
+The spin-off series led to Dexter's Laboratory, Cow and Chicken, Johnny Bravo, I Am Weasel, Courage the Cowardly Dog, and The Powerpuff Girls being greenlit.